baetyl/baetyl-docs-en/docs/overview/Design.md

 - [baetyl-remote-mqtt](#baetyl-remote-mqtt): Provides a bridge services for synchronizing messages between Hub and remote MQTT services.
 - [baetyl-function-manager](#baetyl-function-manager): Provides function services for function instance management and message-triggered function calls.
 - [baetyl-function-python27](#baetyl-function-python27): Provides a GRPC micro-service that loads Python scripts based on Python2.7 runtime that can be managed by baetyl-function-manager as a function instance provider.
-- [baetyl-function-python36](#baetyl-function-python36)：Provides a GRPC micro-service that loads Python scripts based on Python3.6 runtime that can be managed by baetyl-function-manager as a function instance provider.
+- [baetyl-function-python36](#baetyl-function-python36): Provides a GRPC micro-service that loads Python scripts based on Python3.6 runtime that can be managed by baetyl-function-manager as a function instance provider.
-- [baetyl-function-node85](#baetyl-function-node85)：Provides a GRPC micro-service that loads javascripts based on Node8.5 runtime that can be managed by baetyl-function-manager as a function instance provider.
+- [baetyl-function-node85](#baetyl-function-node85): Provides a GRPC micro-service that loads javascripts based on Node8.5 runtime that can be managed by baetyl-function-manager as a function instance provider.

 Structure Diagram: